 Why consider a spousal loan now?

 The interest rate for a spousal loan, for the entire period the loan is outstanding, is based on the prescribed rate in effect at the time the loan is entered into.
-The prescribed interest rate was 2% from April 1, 2018 - June 30, 2020 but decreased to 1% as of July 1, 2020 (and will remain at this rate until June 30, 2022).
+The prescribed interest rate has been 1% since July 1, 2020 (and will remain at this rate until June 30, 2022).
 The prescribed interest rate will increase to 2% on July 1, 2022 and will increase to 3% on October 1, 2022.
 Those considering this type of planning may wish to do so prior to the rate increase as the lower borrowing cost may provide the opportunity for greater income splitting.

 Consider an example where a couple resident in Alberta expect to earn $320,000 and $110,000, respectively, excluding investment income.
 The higher income-earning spouse has $500,000 to invest, which would earn interest at 5%.
 If the higher income-earning spouse makes this investment, they would earn $25,000 of investment income and owe $12,000 of tax.

 On the other hand, if the couple uses a spousal loan strategy, the same $25,000 of investment income would result in only $10,200 of tax (with a prescribed rate loan of 2%).
 Assuming the tax rates do not change, this could result in $2,400 of tax savings per year, based on Alberta’s 2022 tax rates.
 Note that this example uses interest income for illustrative purposes.
 In practice, spousal loan funds are typically invested in a manner that can also produce dividend income, foreign income, and capital gains.

 What if I already have a spousal loan in place at a rate higher than 2 per cent?